 I’ve seen the compounded effects on the bases of skis when only liquid or paste wax is applied without ever brushing them clean.
 The bases of the skis wind up resembling coarse grit sandpaper.
 When that happens you can no longer see the structure of the ski’s base, which is essential to decreasing suction and friction.

-My recommendation is that if you’re going to primarily use a liquid or paste glide wax, you should invest in a bronze brush.
+My recommendation is that if you’re going to primarily use a liquid or paste glide wax, you should also invest in a bronze brush.
 Then, prior to applying the fresh liquid or paste glide wax, brush out the ski bases with that bronze brush.
+It’s super easy, and doesn’t take more than a minute or two to accomplish.

 Honestly, you’d probably do more good for your skis just by brushing them out rather than applying any type of paste or liquid glide wax (if you could only choose one of those options).
 Ask any dentist, and they’ll tell you that toothpaste is fine but it’s really the mechanical action of brushing that gets your teeth clean.
 This is not unlike treating the bases of your cross-country skis.